-There are two Fiscal/Employer Agent models that operate under section 3504 of the IRS Code, the Government Fiscal/Employer Agent and the Vendor Fiscal/Employer Agent.
+There is one Vendor Fiscal/Employer Agent that operate under section 3504 of the IRS Code:

 Government Fiscal/Employer Agent